Dhirendra Verma: Works

 Verma was the principal editor of the first 'हिन्दी विश्वकोश' (Hindi Encyclopedia).

 Verma maintained a diary during his student years in 1917–23 about the political events taking place in India then.
 The diary entries were published in four parts called Meri kalej dayari (My College Diary).

-Father Kamil Bulke, the Belgian Jesuit, who later became famous as India's most famous Christian Hindi scholar, wrote that it was on the inspiration of Verma that he went to Allahbad in 1945 and did research in Hindi for four years.
+Father Kamil Bulke, the Belgian Jesuit, who later became famous as India's most famous Christian Hindi scholar, wrote that it was on the inspiration of Verma that he went to Allahabad in 1945 and did research in Hindi for four years.